 If you find any new marks, moles, or spots on your skin, it is always best to see a skin cancer specialist, who can provide an exam and provide a biopsy, if needed.
 The sooner a skin cancer can be diagnosed as non-melanoma or melanoma, the better your chance of a positive treatment outcome.

-There is no way to completely prevent skin cancer.
-Some skin cancers are caused by factors that you can control - like overexposure to UV light including the sun and artificial UV light from tanning beds, but other are not.
+Although there is no way to completely prevent skin cancer, there are some things you can do to reduce your risk.
+Some skin cancers are caused by factors that you can control - like overexposure to UV light, but others are not.
 Find out what you can do to avoid skin cancers from developing.

 Your skin cancer specialist at Compass Oncology will work together with you to develop a skin cancer treatment plan that’s best for you based on your type and stage of cancer and your general overall health.
 Your treatment options may include: